ParkerMatthew/TVRenamer/README.md

 Current Issues:

-1. The program may incorrectly assume an episode formatted as "Ep ##" inside a folder named "Ep ##" is supposed to be Season ##
-2. The auto-file combiner (put episodes into season folders) does not work unless it is a single file in a single folder
+1. The auto-file combiner (put episodes into season folders) does not work unless it is a single file in a single folder